JuBiotech/peak-performance/paper/paper.md

 ## Peak fitting results and diagnostic plots
 After completing a cycle of the data pipeline or prematurely exiting it through one of the filters, the results need to be communicated and made available to the user.
-This is done in multiple ways.
+This is done in multiple ways:
 The most complete report is found in an Excel file called "peak_data_summary.xlsx".
 Here, each analyzed time series has multiple rows (one per peak parameter) with the columns containing estimation results in the form of mean and standard deviation (sd) of the marginal posterior distribution, highest density interval (HDI), and the \^{R} statistic among other metrics.
 Additional columns provide information on the acquisition and mass trace in question.